cShirley14/clouddruid/src/content/post/24-4-21-week-in-review/index.md

 ### hauditor

-hauditor allows you to [analyze security headers](https://github.com/trap-bytes/hauditor) returned by a web page and report dangerous configurations, this kind of reminds me of the warnings I get in protonmail regarding failed domain auth requirements (which can lead to things like spoofing and improper forwarding... the most recent offender being The Linux Foundation &#x1f625;).
+hauditor allows you to [analyze security headers](https://github.com/trap-bytes/hauditor) returned by a web page and report dangerous configurations.
+This type of alerting kind of reminds me of the warnings I get in protonmail regarding failed domain auth requirements (which can lead to things like spoofing and improper forwarding... the most recent offender from my inbox being The Linux Foundation &#x1f625;).

 ### nix-inspect

-[nix-inspect](https://github.com/bluskript/nix-inspect) provides an "Interactive tui for inspecting nix configs," building on nix repl and built in Rust &#x1f980;.
+[nix-inspect](https://github.com/bluskript/nix-inspect) provides an "Interactive tui for inspecting nix configs," building on nix repl and written in Rust &#x1f980;.
 Another tool I think would be fun to demo and blog about at some point.

 ### markdowndown

-[MarkdownDown](https://markdowndown.vercel.app/) converts any webpage into a clean markdown with images downloaded, I'm sure there are some pretty interesting use cases for this functionality.
+[MarkdownDown](https://markdowndown.vercel.app/) converts any webpage into a clean markdown file with images downloaded.
+I'm sure there are some pretty interesting use cases for this functionality.

 ### Gaming Keyboard